Hell Is Real derby: History

 The two teams met for the first time in the fourth round of the 2017 U.S. Open Cup, while FC Cincinnati was still a member of the United Soccer League.
 Cincinnati won the match 1–0 on a goal from Djiby, knocking Columbus out of the tournament and advancing to the quarterfinals.

 On August 10, 2019, the two sides played against each other in MLS league play for the first time, ending in a 2–2 draw at Mapfre Stadium.
 Columbus earned their first win of the series in that season's reverse fixture with a 3–1 victory.
 The highest-scoring match came in 2021, when the Crew pulled off a late comeback at their new Lower.com Field; holding a 2–1 lead in the 75th minute, FC Cincinnati surrendered two late goals to lose 3–2.

 The first MLS Cup Playoffs match between the two teams took place in the Eastern Conference Final on December 2, 2023.
 The match was hosted by FC Cincinnati and resulted in a 3–2 victory for the Columbus Crew after FC Cincinnati led 2–0 in the first half but conceded two goals in the second half.
 The Crew went on to score the winning goal in the 25th minute of extra time, enabling them to win the MLS Cup the following week.

 Name

 The rivalry's name was inspired by a sign erected along the section of Interstate 71 that connects Columbus and Cincinnati.

 The rivalry's name was created by fans of both teams in 2017, prior to the first competitive meeting in the U.S. Open Cup.
 It is derived from a religious sign that reads "HELL IS REAL" located on Interstate 71, the highway that connects Columbus and Cincinnati–a distance of 110 mi.
 The sign was installed in 2004 on a local farm in Chenoweth by a Kentucky developer who had installed similar religious signs in other states.

-The rivalry has an alternate name, Heck is Plausible, between both club's MLS Next Pro teams, Columbus Crew 2 and FC Cincinnati 2.
+The name of the rivalry between the clubs’ MLS Next Pro affiliates, Columbus Crew 2 and FC Cincinnati 2, “Heck is Plausible” is derived from this name.